gvwilson/sensibleadventures/nardica/nardica.md

-Iffy emptied the dustpan into the trash when she was done leaned the broom back against the sonic press, and tossed her goggles in their drawer angrily.
+Iffy emptied the dustpan into the trash when she was done leaned the broom back against the sonic press, and tossed her goggles into their drawer angrily.
 It wasn't fair:
 Jeep could use the equipment any time he wanted, but all he ever did was complain and look for ways not to.